yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

         * StringBuilder helpers
           * the BigDecimal class reuses a StringBuilder object when calculating intermediate results
         * Random number generators
-          * instances of either the Random and—especially—SecureRandom classes are expensive to seed
+          * instances of either the Random and-especially-SecureRandom classes are expensive to seed
         * Names obtained from DNS lookups
           * network lookups are expensive
         * ZIP encoders and encoders